 After the purchase you can directly download the eBook file or read it online in our Springer eBook Reader.
 Furthermore your eBook will be stored in your MySpringer account.
 So you can always re-download your eBooks.

-The papers published in this volume present theoretical and methodological contributions and their applications to real contexts.
-With respect to the theoretical and methodological contributions, some of the considered areas of investigation are: actuarial models; alternative testing approaches; behavioral ﬁnance; clustering techniques; coherent and non-coherent risk measures; credit scoring approaches; data envelopment analysis; dynamic stochastic programming; ﬁnancial contagion models; ﬁnancial ratios; intelligent ﬁnancial trading systems; mixture normality approaches; Monte Carlo-based methods; multicriteria methods; nonlinear parameter estimation techniques; nonlinear threshold models; particle swarm optimization; performance measures; portfolio optimization; pricing methods for structured and non-structured derivatives; risk management; skewed distribution analysis; solvency analysis; stochastic actuarial valuation methods; variable selection models; time series analysis tools.
-As regards the applications, they are related to real problems associated, among the others, to: banks; collateralized fund obligations; credit portfolios; deﬁned beneﬁt pension plans; double-indexed pension annuities; efﬁcient-market hypothesis; exchange markets; ﬁnancial time series; ﬁrms; hedge funds; non-life insurance companies; returns distributions; socially responsible mutual funds; unit-linked contracts.
+The book covers a variety of topics of interest from both theoretical and applied perspectives, including: actuarial models; alternative testing approaches; behavioral finance; clustering techniques; coherent and non-coherent risk measures; credit-scoring approaches; data envelopment analysis; dynamic stochastic programming; financial contagion models; financial ratios; intelligent financial trading systems; mixture normality approaches; Monte Carlo-based methodologies; multicriteria methods; nonlinear parameter estimation techniques; nonlinear threshold models; particle swarm optimization; performance measures; portfolio optimization; pricing methods for structured and non-structured derivatives; risk management; skewed distribution analysis; solvency analysis; stochastic actuarial valuation methods; variable selection models; and time series analysis tools.

-This book is aimed at academics, Ph.D. students, practitioners, professionals and researchers.
-But it will also be of interest to readers with some quantitative background knowledge.
+This book will be of value for academics, PhD students, practitioners, professionals, and researchers.
+It will also be of interest to other readers with some quantitative background knowledge.